CopernicaMarketingSoftware/Documentation/Mailerq/delivery-limits.md

 ### IP address limits

-The IP address limits are limits on the maximum amount of messages per minute, maximum amount of connection attempts, maximum simultaneous connections and the maximum messages in the message queue to a single IP address on a receiving domain.
+The IP address limits are limits on the maximum amount of messages per minute, maximum amount of connection attempts and maximum simultaneous connections to a single IP address on a receiving domain.

-The settings below are set in your config file and only used for domains that have no specific limits set:
+The following options are available in your config file.
+These settings are only used for domains that have no specific limits set:

 ```
 ip-maxmessages:     <messages>